gatsbyjs/gatsby/docs/tutorial/wordpress-source-plugin-tutorial.md

 ## Create pages for each blog post and link to them

-An index page with a post title and excerpt is great, but we should also build pages out for each of the blog posts, and link to them from our `index.js` file.
+An index page with a post title and excerpt is great, but you should also build pages out for each of the blog posts, and link to them from your `index.js` file.

-To do this, we need to:
+To do this, you need to:

 1. Create pages for each blog post
 2. Link up the title on the index page with the post page.